jan3zk/audio_anonymizer/README.md

 For detailed instructions, refer to the official [MFA documentation](https://montreal-forced-aligner.readthedocs.io/en/latest/).

-### 3. Install the Audio Anonymizer package
+### 3. Install the anonymize-audio package

-To install `anonymize-audio` script, run the following command:
+To install the `anonymize-audio` package, run the following command from within the repository directory:

 ```bash
 pip install .